fvalerii/TensorFlow-2-for-Deep-Learning/Customising your models with TensorFlow 2/README.md

-## This folder contains the second Capstone Project of the TensorFlow 2 Specialization:
+This folder contains the second Capstone Project of the TensorFlow 2 Specialization:

+# Neural translation model
-#  Neural Translation Model (NTM) from English to German.
+## Neural Translation Model (NTM) from English to German.